Policy on Gender-Based Analysis Plus: Applying an Intersectional Approach to Foster Inclusion and Address Inequities

 - GBA+ should be evidence-based, relying on reputable statistics, data and research.
 When presenting multiple options for a Cabinet document or other purposes, GBA Plus considerations should be factored into each of the options going forward.
 Officials should document their GBA+ analysis and how it has been integrated into their work.
 A report of the GBA+ analysis may be required by senior management or central agencies and should be kept on file, in addition to the Due Diligence and Evidence-Based Analysis Tool when used.

 Recognize evolution of societal norms and deconstruct assumptions and biases:

 - A comprehensive GBA+ analysis requires that assumptions that may affect policy be challenged.
 It is important to recognize that societal norms are constantly evolving and require a consistent re-evaluation of assumptions, including individual or organizational assumptions or biases.
 Incorrect assumptions can lead to unintended impacts for diverse groups of people, including potential exclusion and harm.

-Section 2 of the Canadian Human Rights Act: “…all individuals should have an opportunity equal with other individuals … and to have their needs accommodated… without being hindered in or prevented from doing so by discriminatory practices based on race, national or ethnic origin, color, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability or conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.”
+Section 2 of the Canadian Human Rights Act: “…all individuals should have an opportunity equal with other individuals … and to have their needs accommodated… without being hindered in or prevented from doing so by discriminatory practices based on race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability or conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.”